Lottery Open!

 - A copy or photo of your photo ID (a picture on their phone is acceptable)

-Can I change my corral?
+Can I change my corral? (must be done at the Health & Fitness Expo!)

 Runners who line up in faster corrals without visiting the Corral Change Table first may be disqualified.

-Commemorative T-shirts are available for the first 500 participants and all Shriners Children’s Run participants will receive refreshments.
+Commemorative T-shirts are available for the first 500 participants and all Children’s Run participants will receive refreshments.

 Entry fee is just $10 per child (Ages 2 and under FREE).